jsilvia721/Party_Pass_ionic/README.md

 14) Run ‘npm install @types/jasmine --save-dev’ in Party_Pass_ionic/partypass
 15) Run ‘npm install @types/node --save-dev’ in Party_Pass_ionic/partypass
 16) Run ‘npm test’ in Party_Pass_ionic

+How to use:
+1) Enter a valid account in login ("user1 - pass1", "user2 - pass2", "user3 - pass3", "admin - adminpass")
+2) If in admin view, you can view the parties of the area on the main page.
+You can also click the map to view the parties on the map.
+If you select a party from the list, then you can view in in order to optionally edit it or remove it.
+3) If in user view, you can view your parties, select them to view them specifically in order to edit/delete them, or add another one using the button on the main page